kaustav1996/fullthrottle_assignment1/README.md

 ![Pre Data Population](screenshots/post_populating_db.png)

-Populate Custom Data by adding and commiting other JSON files and then running the custom
+Populate Custom Data by pushing other JSON files in the server and then running the custom management command populate_db

 Heroku Auto Deploy :